Grants and Donations

 Local Clubs participating in the Bayside Local Area Committee for ClubGRANTS are:

-• Ramsgate, Bexley, Brighton, and Kingsgrove RSLs
+• Ramsgate, Bexley, Brighton, Earlwood Bardwell Park and Kingsgrove RSL Clubs

-• Graphic Arts Club.
+• South Sydney Graphic Arts Club Ltd.

 Further information on ClubGRANTS is available on the ClubsNSW website.